awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-glue-crawler.md

 ## Properties<a name="aws-resource-glue-crawler-properties"></a>

 `Role`  <a name="cfn-glue-crawler-role"></a>
-The Amazon Resource Name \(ARN\) of an IAM role that's used to access customer resources, such as Amazon S3 data\.
+The Amazon Resource Name \(Arn\) of an IAM role that's used to access customer resources, such as Amazon S3 data\.
  *Required*: Yes
  *Type*: String
  *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)